One stupid, free scoop of ice cream.

 The imp slid a hanger into the robe’s arm slots, then dropped the cloth into a bag that somehow held all the robes while not being materially large enough to hold a single one.

 Gameus tapped his cane on the stone ground.
 It rang through the commotion of conversation, of introductions, of compliments on style choices, and of whispers about the strange guy who wasn’t wearing a shirt at all.

 “Yes, yes,” Gameus said, “this is all very new and exciting for you, I am sure, though your most important choice has yet to be made.
 Please follow me.”

 Dhane’s phone—that was, his ancient and magical device—vibrated.
-A notification revealed he had dropped to 10/100 Stamina.
+A notification revealed he had dropped to 10/32 Stamina despite the slow pace.

 Huh, just like a video game.

 Maybe it was from all the shivering.
 The higher they went, the colder it got, even to the point where people’s once incredulous stares had somehow morphed into pity.

 The three-piece-suit guy even asked why he hadn’t bought a shirt, to which the blond guy only laughed.
 Dhane explained the mistake, and the man nodded, then removed his vest—a rather large vest—and handed it over.

 Just like the robes, wearing the vest—even if it looked more like a strung-out tank top on Dhane, dipping down to his thighs—immediately replaced the frigid cold with the comfort of mid-Spring.